denten-books/plain-text/main.md

-Although much cited in the study of culture, science, and technology, *Laboratory Life* had curiously little impact on the study of literature, even though Latour and Wollgar borrowed much the other way around.
+Although much cited in the study of culture, science, and technology, *Laboratory Life* had curiously little impact on the study of literature, even though Latour and Woolgar borrowed much the other way around.
 In the 1986 postscript to the American edition, they remark on the broad trend in literary theory to treat texts as objects of interpretation, disavowing the kind of criticism aimed at the "real meaning of texts," at "what the text says," "what